jsgoller1/sprawl/docs/v0.1.1 - Physics Overhaul/README.md

     this->moveX(); // moves force.magnitude units in force.direction.x
     if isColliding(){
         this->moveXReverse(); // moves force.magnitude units in -(force.direction.x)
+        // We should attempt to move as close to the object as possible; maybe add a collisionDistance()
-        apply equal to opposite of x direction
+        // that knows the closest we can get to its bounding box? apply equal to opposite of x direction
     }